 Supporting the Health of Professional Sumo Wrestlers Through Research

-A qualitative pilot study examining disordered sleep and performance in elite sumo wrestlers, supported through community funding.
-Donate now
+A pilot study examining disordered sleep and performance in elite sumo wrestlers, supported through community funding.

-The research is being developed in collaboration with a leading sport science university in Japan and is intended as the foundation for a larger body of physiotherapy and sport performance work (code name: The Tawada Project) focused on athlete health and well‑being in professional sumo
+The research is being developed in collaboration with a top sports science in Japan and is intended as the foundation for a larger body of physiotherapy, sport medicine, and sport performance work (code name: The Tawada Project) focused on athlete health and well‑being in professional sumo

 This page exists to share the purpose behind the project and to invite private support to help make the research possible.